Whether you’re a history buff, a foodie and wine lover, or a beach enthusiast, you will find plenty of things to do during your stay in Malta.

-OK, so if you’ve only booked a few days in Malta and you are now worried that you won’t have enough time to see the island (sorry about that!), I’ve got some good news for you.
-In this post, I have rounded up some of the best tours in Malta, so you wouldn’t have to worry about trying to fit everything into your itinerary.
+OK, so if you’ve only booked a few days in Malta and you are now worried that you won’t have enough time to see the island (sorry about that!), I’ve got some good news for you – I have rounded up some of the best tours in Malta, so you wouldn’t have to worry about trying to fit everything into your itinerary.

 Warning: Malta has a huge traffic problem – there are just too many cars on the island.
 If your booked tour includes transport, expect delays.
 If you’re travelling to your tour’s starting point by bus or car, try to get there a bit early.

 1. Visit Malta’s prehistoric temples